MichaelAJay/go-cache/benchmarks/README.md

 - **International**: 100-300ms latency
 - **Satellite/Poor network**: 500ms+ latency

+**How It Works:**
+- Uses **containers mode** for complete isolation and reliability
+- Fresh Docker containers are created for each benchmark run
+- Redis and Toxiproxy containers communicate via dedicated Docker network
+- Automatic cleanup after each benchmark completes

 **Prerequisites for Latency Testing:**
-- Docker and Docker Compose must be installed
+- Docker must be installed and running
-- Services started with `make docker-up` or `docker compose up -d`
-- Toxiproxy may show "409 conflict" errors if already configured (this is normal)
+- **No external services needed** - containers are managed automatically

 ### Comparing Results